How SEO Forecasting can help you get the right clients

 Sometimes you’ll get “unworkable” results or grey areas where you need to decide if the risk can pay off or not.

-Building the business case with forecasting:
+Building the business case with forecasting: A way to align your team

 As seen in the in-depth example above, doing a forecasting exercise at this stage not only helps you evaluate the potential of the lead’s growth possibilities, but is also an important step in the agency’s internal calibration.